 - The tax filer must submit an IRS Tax Transcript AND W-2 forms, if applicable.

-Non-Tax Filers must provide a non-filer letter from the IRS and copies of employer-provided W-2 forms, if applicable.
-IRS non-filer letter can be obtained on the IRS website.
+Parent non-Tax Filers must provide a non-filer letter from the IRS and copies of employer-provided W-2 forms, if applicable.
+IRS non-filer letters can be obtained on the IRS website.